What is sweet itch?

 How can sweet itch be treated or managed?

-- Steroids can offer relief from the clinical signs (skin irritation and itching) in the short to medium term and can be administered to buy some time in implementing better preventative and management measures to stop the bites.
-However, over the long term steroids increase the risk of laminitis so this is not a sustainable solution and must only be used if prescribed by your vet.
+- Steroids can offer relief from the clinical signs (skin irritation and itching) in the short to medium term.
+However, over the long-term steroids increase the risk of laminitis so this is not a sustainable solution and must only be used if prescribed by your vet.

-- In some cases, antihistamines can help relieve the symptoms but must be administered in relatively high quantities, making this an expensive and often ineffective option.
+- Antihistamines may help relieve the symptoms but must be administered in relatively high quantities.
 Once again, these should only be used if advised by your vet.

-- Anti-itch shampoos can be effective to help reduce itching – look for those which contain oatmeal, anti-histamines or local anaesthetics.
-Another option to offer short term relief is bathing with ice or cold water to cool the affected areas.
+- Anti-itch shampoos can be effective to help reduce itching – look for those which contain oatmeal, antihistamines or local anaesthetics.
+Cold water or ice can provide immediate, short term relief.

-- Cavalesse is a supplement containing Nicotinamide which is fed orally and has been shown to be partially effective in relieving clinical signs.
+- Research has shown supplements containing omega 6/3 fatty acids, such as flax seed or evening primrose oil can be effective in reducing itching.
+Cavalesse is a supplement containing Nicotinamide has been shown to be partially effective in relieving clinical signs.